 Eliwood: When Lord Uther was in trouble, you weren't there by his side.
 You're angry with yourself...It's true, isn't it?
 I was the same way.
 I couldn't save my father...
 I couldn't save Ninian...
 Over and over, I blamed myself.
 But, you know, that's just a way of running from the sadness of loss.
 I think you've realized that already.
 Lord Uther...and Oswin...
 They were thinking of you above all else.
 You must see that, but if you continue to pretend you do not, you will lose sight of something terribly valuable. ...That's all I have to say.

-In the sixth game, Karel has mellowed out significantly and lost his blood lust.
-He quickly downplays his title, stating that it is a lie.
+- In the sixth game, Karel has mellowed out significantly and lost his blood lust.
+He quickly downplays his title.
+Sword Saint, stating that it is a lie.
 He tells the younger Blood Knights that there is more to life than just fighting, and by the time he figured it out, he lost something important.
-It's not clear if he's referring to his sister Karla, who he did not visit as she lay dying from disease, or Guy, his peer and friend who he may have killed for a simple title.
+It's not clear if he's referring to his sister Karla, who he did not visit as she lay dying from disease, or Guy, his peer and friend who he may have killed.

 Zealot: ...A letter arrived today.
 It was your comrade's...Grant's will.